TomaszSuchan/structuretools/README.md

   -c          Uses point coordinates to calculate map extent.
 If not used,
               the default extent is Europe.
   -p PIESIZE  Size of the piecharts; default = 300.
+  -a ALPHA    Opacity of piecharts; 0.0 transparent through 1.0 opaque
+              (default).
 ```

 Example: